 - Provided advices to a minority ownership interest in a limited liability company that resulted in a solidification of their interest and control.

-- Served as the arbitrator for large complex cases, including a multi-million dollar construction for various types of structures, including parking ramps and cement factories, and technology disputes.
+- Served as the arbitrator for large complex cases, including a parking ramp, cement manufacturing plant, and a technology dispute.